University of Neuchâtel: Faculties

-A faculty with 560 students which offers six orientations within the Master : Business Law, International and European Law, Public Law, Health and Biotechnology Law, Sports Law, Judiciary Professions.
+This faculty has 560 students and offers six orientations within the Master: Business Law, International and European Law, Public Law, Health and Biotechnology Law, Sports Law, Judiciary Professions.
 It has a 3rd cycle International master's degree with the SDA Bocconi University of Milan and the de Montfort University of Leicester, in collaboration with FIFA and counts many institutes, such as the Institute of Health Law (IDS) or the International Sport Science Center (CIES).